 A durable POA allows someone to help you with your financial matters if you ever become incapacitated—here's how to make one in Alaska.

-Alaska failed to pass a death with dignity law that would have allowed terminally ill patients to request life-ending medication.
+In 2017, Alaska failed to pass an aid-in-dying law that would have allowed terminally ill patients to request life-ending medication.

 Probate court proceedings (during which a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.